 Infection by retroviruses is characterized by viral latency in infected cells and represents a major barrier to virus eradication.
 These features are thought to be due to the transcriptional repression of viral expression in vivo, but the molecular mechanisms involved in such repression are not fully elucidated.
 A better understanding of these mechanisms is critical to identify factors that could be utilized as targets for novel antiviral therapies.

 This thematic series published in Retrovirology contain a collection of reviews describing the diversity and heterogeneity of the molecular mechanisms regulating transcription of different retroviruses, thereby revealing the virus-host interactions.

-The Editor has no competing interests with the submissions which she handles through the peer review process.
-The peer review of any submissions for which the Editor has competing interests is handled by another Editorial Board Member who has no competing interests.
+The Guest Editor has no competing interests with the submissions which they handle through the peer review process.
+The peer review of any submissions for which the Guest Editors have competing interests is handled by another Editorial Board Member who has no competing interests.

 View all collections in Retrovirology.